domfarolino/blog/_posts/2018-08-15-Binary-Search-Useful-Variants.md

  - Next smallest value

 ... or some combination of the above sections!
-The rest of this article will be focused on building useful variants of the classic binary search and discussing some of the underlying logic and intuition.
+The rest of this article will be focused on building useful variants of the classic binary search, and discussing some of their underlying logic and intuition.

 <a name="first-occurrence">
 ## First Occurrence

 Binary search typically stops immediately when `arr[mid]` is the value we're looking for.
-In this variant, we want to modify the logic hit when we find an occurrence to not _immediately_ return the index of `mid`.
-Instead, we should begin searching for _earlier_ occurrences that may appear in the range `[left, mid]`.
+In this variant, we want to modify the logic hit when we find an occurrence to not _immediately_ return the index of `mid`, but instead begin searching for _earlier_ occurrences that may appear in the range `[left, mid]`.
 If we're interested in the range `[left, mid]` (inclusive) after we find one occurrence, we can just set `right = mid` to continue searching.
 Setting `right = mid` (instead of `right = mid - 1`) includes the occurrence we just found when searching our "lower half", so in the following possible cases: